stiffis/uni-cli.go/docs/TASKS/del.md

 add order tasks by a parameter("numeric priority")

-view personalization: kanban, simple list, view by date
+view personalization: kanban, simple list

-filters
+filters, and view by